geha-group/geha-group.github.io/README.md

+# Under Construction

+Unfinished Pages:
+- Home Page
+- Members
+- Outreach
+- Research

+Finished Pages:
+- Opportunities

+Website to do items:
+- adding text for the home page cards for research + outreach
+- adding text for the content on research + outreach pages respectively
+- cards for each member with short bio
+- links to different project webpages on cards

 # group-site

 Welcome to your new Jekyll theme!
 In this directory, you'll find the files you need to be able to package up your theme into a gem.
 Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.